What Is an SMS Risk Control Process?

 Most safety managers that have attended aviation SMS training are familiar with risk control processes.
 A typical process is similar to the depiction at the right, which is what the U.S. Dept of Transportation uses for training risk management professionals.

 This is a very succinct depiction but leaves very little information for aviation safety managers to optimize the information flow resulting from their risk control processes.
-We will walk through a variant of this model and offer suggestions how safety management professionals can enhance information flow resulting from risk management strategies.
+We will walk through a variant of this model and offer suggestions on how safety management professionals can enhance information flow resulting from risk management strategies.

 Before we begin, it is important to note that each organization is different and may approach risk management differently.
 Just as there are many ways to travel to Mexico, the end result or objective remains the same: reduce risk to ALARP.

 Now let's start analyzing a typical SMS risk control strategy and look for ways to optimize the information workflow.